populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 sapply(subspecies, function(x) popinfo$ind[popinfo$pop == x])
 ```

-**Q2:** How many samples do we have from each subspecies? (this is easy to do counting the vectors we just printed, but can you edit the code above to print the number of individuals for each subspecies?)
+**Q2:** How many samples do we have from each subspecies?
+(Of course, this is easy to do by physically counting the number of elements in the vectors we just printed, but can you edit the code above to print the number of individuals for each subspecies?)

 <details>
   <summary>click to see answer</summary>